- Table of Contents

 - If they have a food allergy, teach them to only accept food from adults who understand what they are allowed to eat.

 - Lastly, teach them how to identify an allergic reaction and to go to an adult for help if they are having one.

 Instead of handling your child’s allergy behind the scenes, involve them in the process.
 For a food allergy, show them how you check labels, prepare safe meals, and bring their medicine when they leave the house.
 Also teach them how to inform others of their allergy.
 These steps will help your child feel safe and secure, and allow them to more independently manage their allergy as they get older.

 WHEN SHOULD YOU SEEK MEDICAL ATTENTION?

-- It’s ok for them to come & go in waves for a few days till the reaction is over in the body.
-However, if they seem to be getting more prominent each time they appear.
-They are not entirely disappearing with Benadryl and if it’s been longer than a few days – Call your doctor.
+- It’s okay if hives come and go in waves for a few days until the reaction is over in the body.
+However, it’s cause for concern if the hives seem to be getting more prominent each time they appear.
+If they are not entirely disappearing with Benadryl and if it’s been longer than a few days—call your doctor.

-- If you notice that they recur with exposures to certain foods or insect bites, please make sure to inform your doctor as this may be an indication of an allergic reaction that will get worse over time.
+- If you notice that the hives recur with exposures to certain foods or insect bites, please make sure to inform your doctor as this may be an indication of an allergic reaction that will get worse over time.